 The scratching post may be placed in a place that is not visible enough for your feline.
 As noted above, he loves to show he's on his territory.
-The scratching posts must also meet certain criteria.
+The scratching posts must also meet specific criteria.
 For example, they must be strong to support his weight when he stretches out.

 It is better to opt for a quality scratching post.
-They come in different shapes and sizes, some are integrated into cat trees to encourage the animal to use them.
+They come in different shapes and sizes; some are integrated into cat trees to encourage the animal to use them.
 Another reason your furry friend doesn't use his scratching post is that he doesn't understand its purpose, or at least doesn't think it's an object for his well-being.

 How To Get Cat Use To Scratching Posts?

 On the other hand, do not forget to praise him when he uses this object of well-being.
-Thus, your little feline will associate its behavior with a reward and will start again with a good heart to have others.
+Thus, your little feline will associate its behavior with a reward and start again with a good heart to have others.